-Text Functions
+String Functions

 - Concatenate Concatenates two or more pieces of text.

 - Left Returns a prefix of s string.

 - Len Returns the length of a string.

-- Listtostring Converts a list to a string, given a separator.

 - Lower Converts a string to lowercase.

 - Mid Selects a substring of some text.

 - Right Returns a suffix of a string.

-- Split Splits a text string into substrings around matches of a delimiter.
-Returns a list of strings.

 - Substitute Replaces some text with other text.

 - Text Format a number using the Java DecimalFormat class' conventions.

 - Upper Converts a string to uppercase.

 - Value Converts a string to a number.